Last Updated on June 3, 2024

 sustainable dresses

-It’s time to break out the cute summer ethical dresses!
+It’s time to break out the cute summer dresses!
 With the warm weather here, you can’t go wrong with a classic sundress.

 There’s only one problem: Most summer dresses made in the fast fashion industry aren’t sustainable.
+They’re made using unethical practices and produce a ton of textile waste.

 One of the most sustainable things you can do is wear what you already have so that no new materials or resources are wasted in creating the dress.